dBankCore/devportal/_tutorials-python/get_account_replies.md

 description: 'List of replies received by account to its content, post, comment.'
 layout: full
 ---
-<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Get Account Replies](https://github.com/steemit/devportal-tutorials-py/tree/master/tutorials/08_get_account_replies) can be downloaded as part of the [PY tutorials repository](https://github.com/steemit/devportal-tutorials-py).</span>
+<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Get Account Replies](https://github.com/dpays/developer-docs-tutorials-py/tree/master/tutorials/08_get_account_replies) can be downloaded as part of the [PY tutorials repository](https://github.com/dpays/developer-docs-tutorials-py).</span>
 <br>

-Tutorial will explain and show you how to access the **Steem** blockchain using the [steem-python](https://github.com/steemit/steem-python) library to fetch a list of comments made on a specific accounts content.
+Tutorial will explain and show you how to access the **DPay** blockchain using the [dpay-python](https://github.com/dpays/dpay-python) library to fetch a list of comments made on a specific accounts content.

 ## Intro

-In Steem there are built-in functions in the official library `steem-python` that we are going to use throughout all Python tutorials.
+In DPay there are built-in functions in the official library `dpay-python` that we are going to use throughout all Python tutorials.
 For this one we are using the `get_replies` function.

 ## Steps